backupbrew/switchbrew/NS Services.md

 | 2500                 | \[8.0.0+\]                                                                                         |
 |                      |                                                                                                    |

+\[4.0.0+\] RequestDownloadAddOnContent now takes an additional 8-bytes of input.

 ### IApplicationVersionInterface

+This is "nn::ns::detail::IApplicationVersionInterface".

+This was added with \[4.0.0+\].

 | Cmd  | Name                         |
 | ---- | ---------------------------- |